fractalide/fractalide-website-styx/content/cardano-stake-pool.md

             <div class="col-lg-4 col-xs-12 text-center">
                 <img class="cardano_icon" src="/img/cardano-min/algorithm-min.png">
                 <p>
-                    Game theory motivates stake pools not to get too big allowing an attack on the consensus protocol.
-So we avoid the problem of Bitcoin's centralized mining.
+                    Centralized mining is an issue for currencies like Bitcoin, because when pools get too big, it can lead to an attack on the consensus protocol.
+Being on Cardano, Fractalide's stake pool participates in a process that avoids centralization.
                 </p>
             </div>
             <div class="col-lg-4 col-xs-12 text-center">
                 <img class="cardano_icon" src="/img/cardano-min/reward-min.png">
                 <p>
-                    Users take part in securing the consensus algorithm and earn rewards.
-The Cardano blockchain pays the delegators and delegatees, removing fear of theft.
+                    Users take part in mining and earn rewards.
+Cardano allows you to nominate another party, like Fractalide, to vote on your behalf to make it easier.
+If you nominate someone else, both you and them will be rewarded through the Cardano blockchain, which removes the fear of theft.
                 </p>
             </div>
             <div class="col-lg-4 col-xs-12 text-center">
                 <img class="cardano_icon" src="/img/cardano-min/earnings-min.png">
                 <p>
-                    All stake pool earnings, after server costs, goes to Fractalide development.
-We welcome your vote delegation.
-Your help improves Fractalide and surrounding Cardano software.
+                    When you nominate Fractlide to vote for you, all earnings, after server costs, go into Fractalide development.
+By nominating Fractalide, you're helping improve Fractalide and the Cardano ecosystem.
                 </p>
             </div>
         </div>